Zhanylmyrza/BuildCoursesApp/README.md

 # BuildCoursesApp

-to see the raw open the apiary.apib file
+to see the raw, open the apiary.apib file

 Link for documentation:
 https://app.apiary.io/buildcoursesapp/editor